Lady of Burlesque: Plot

 A significant portion of the film is taken up with onstage performances, including comic bits and toned-down striptease acts.
 There is also a lot of backstage action not directly related to the evolving murder mystery but highlighting the characters and lifestyles of the performers and crew.

-At a New York City burlesque theatre, performer Dixie Daisy (the stage name of Deborah Hoople, played by Barbara Stanwyck) is becoming an audience favorite with her singing and striptease act.
-Backstage she has mixed interactions with other performers, some of whom are catty and jealous while others are quite friendly, especially Gee Gee Graham (Iris Adrian).
-Comic Biff Brannigan (Michael O'Shea) tries to get friendly with her, but Dixie turns him away, not having had good experiences with comics before.
+At a New York City burlesque theatre, performer Dixie Daisy (the stage name of Deborah Hoople) is becoming an audience favorite with her singing and striptease act.
+Backstage she has mixed interactions with other performers, some of whom are catty and jealous while others are quite friendly, especially Gee Gee Graham.
+Comic Biff Brannigan tries to get friendly with her, but Dixie turns him away, not having had good experiences with comics before.

 During a police raid on the theatre for violating "public decency" laws, the backstage lights go out, and someone tries to strangle Dixie but stops when a stagehand comes by.
 A number of the performers and crew are thrown in jail but the theatre's owner and producer S.B.
-Foss (J. Edward Bromberg) bails them out and awards each a share in the company to keep them with him.
-A few nights later, another performer, Lolita LaVerne (Victoria Faust), is found strangled with a g-string after a violent argument with her boyfriend, gangster Louie Grindero (Gerald Mohr).
+Foss bails them out and awards each a share in the company to keep them with him.
+A few nights later, another performer, Lolita LaVerne, is found strangled with a g-string after a violent argument with her boyfriend, gangster Louie Grindero.
 As a police investigation begins, the g-string believed to be the murder weapon goes missing and a number of possible suspects, both from the theatre and outside—including Dixie herself—come under suspicion.
 The coroner, though, reveals that Lolita's death was actually due to poison, and Biff reveals that he had hidden the g-string after someone had slipped it into his pocket, earning Dixie's appreciation.
 Biff, however, is arrested but released when new evidence is discovered.

-When Biff and Daisy are on stage for a comedy skit, the body of another rival, Princess Nirvena (Stephanie Bachelor), falls out of a prop; she has also been strangled with a g-string.
-The murders and related events begin to tie up, and Inspector Harrigan (Charles Dingle), the lead investigator, recommends shutting down the theatre for safety.
+When Biff and Daisy are on stage for a comedy skit, the body of another rival, Princess Nirvena, falls out of a prop; she has also been strangled with a g-string.
+The murders and related events begin to tie up, and Inspector Harrigan, the lead investigator, recommends shutting down the theatre for safety.
 Dixie, though, rallies the employees with a never-give-in speech, reminding them that they all now have ownership stakes in the company.

 Dixie remains behind as everyone else leaves for the night.
-The aged stagehand Stacchi (Frank Conroy) suddenly appears, confesses to the murders and tries to strangle Dixie.
+The aged stagehand Stacchi appears, confesses to the murders and tries to strangle Dixie.
 The police and Biff burst in and rescue her.
 It transpires that Dixie and her friend Gee Gee had decided to set a trap for the killer.
 Biff fills in additional information, having discovered that Stacchi was actually Lolita's grandfather, driven to an insane hatred of burlesque performers.
 With all problems resolved, Biff proposes to Dixie and she accepts.